Criminal Justice Administration

 criminal justice administration Program Highlights

-Our Criminal Justice courses are offered online, at our flagship campus in Parkville, Mo., as well as at a number of campus centers nationwide.
+Our criminal justice administration courses are offered online, at our flagship campus in Parkville, Mo., as well as at a number of campus centers nationwide.

 Internships

-We partner with local, state, and federal offices to offer a broad selection of internship opportunities that supplement your learning.
+We partner with local, state, and federal offices to offer a broad selection of internship opportunities in criminal justice that supplement your learning.

 Related programs